spirit-code/spirit/docs/UI-ImGui.md

 - Domains
 - Spin Spirals

-You may manipulate the Hamiltonian as well as simulation parameters and your output file configuration.
+You can manipulate the Hamiltonian as well as simulation parameters and your output file configuration.

-You may start and stop simulation and directly interact with a running simulation.
+You can start and stop simulation and directly interact with a running simulation.
 - LLG Simulation: Dynamics and Minimization
 - GNEB: create transitions and calculate minimum energy paths